FKnottenbelt/LS_120/120/definitions.md

 The inheritance is a way to form new classes using classes that have already been defined.

+# Polymorphism
+`Polymorphism` is the ability for data to be represented as many different types.
+"Poly" stands for "many" and "morph" stands for "forms".
+OOP gives us flexibility in using pre-written code for new purposes.
+- overide methods
+- inheritance
+- module mixins (behavior sharing)

+The polymorphism is the process of using an operator or function in different ways for different data input.

+# Encapsulation
+`Encapsulation` is hiding pieces of functionality and making it unavailable to the rest of the code base.
+It is a form of data protection, so that data cannot be manipulated or changed without obvious intention.
+It is what defines the boundaries in your application and allows your code to achieve new levels of complexity.
+Ruby, like many other OO languages, accomplishes this task by creating objects, and exposing interfaces (i.e., methods) to interact with those objects.

 # objects
 Defining a class lets you group behaviors (methods) into